Noyce FIRST Scholarships

-The Robert Noyce Teacher Scholarship program is a National Science Foundation funded program to provide scholarships to students who are committed to teaching science or mathematics in high need school districts upon the completion of a teacher credential program.
-The main goal of the program is to increase the number of teachers with strong science, technology, engineering, or mathematics (STEM) content knowledge in high need school districts.
+The Robert Noyce Scholars program is a National Science Foundation (NSF) funded (DUE 1852738) program to provide scholarships to students who are committed to teaching mathematics and science in high need school districts upon the completion of the credential program at Cal Poly.
+The main goal of the program is to increase the number of teachers with strong science, technology, engineering, or mathematics (STEM) content knowledge in high-need school districts.
+The Cal Poly Noyce Program is Call FIRST (Fostering Integrated Responsive Science Teaching).
+Noyce Scholars will become science or engineering teachers who can cross disciplinary boundaries and create engaging, inclusive classrooms.

 Definition of High Need School District